-About Tab Field Description Support Get Info button Click this button to get your system information and save it inot a file for further debugging.
-If you are experiencing difficulties, NETGEAR technical support might ask you to use this button.
-Click this button to check the NETGEAR website to see if an upgrade is available.
-You can download the file and upgrade your software.
+About Tab Field Description Support Get Info button Click this button to display information about your wireless adapter.
+Check button Click this button to check the NETGEAR website to see if an upgrade is available.
 Auto Check check box Automatically check the NETGEAR website every 30 days to see if an upgrade is available.